Loop-Induced Higgs Boson Decays into Gauge Bosons in Radiative Natural Supersymmetry: Higgs Decays into Gauge Bosons

 The dominant contribution to $\mathcal{M}_{gg}$, shown in Figure~\ref{fig:Hglgl}, arises from the top-quark loop, with a smaller destructive contribution from the bottom quark.

 In the MSSM, scalar contributions can significantly modify the amplitude, especially in scenarios with light sfermions and large mixing.
 The corresponding form factor is given by

 where functions $F_{0}$ and $F_{1/2}$ are defined as in (\ref{F_0}) and (\ref{F_1/2}) respectively.
+The $h \to gg$ partial decay width is obtained from

 In the RNS framework, stop contributions can modify the decay width if one of the stop eigenstates is relatively light.
-Depending on the stop masses and mixing parameters, the scalar contribution may interfere constructively or destructively with the dominant top-quark loop, leading to either enhancements or suppressions of $\mathcal{A}_{gg}^{(2)}$.
+Depending on the stop masses and mixing parameters, the scalar contribution may interfere constructively or destructively with the dominant top-quark loop, leading to either enhancements or suppressions of $\mathcal{A}_{\rm gg}^{(2)}$.
 However, for typical RNS spectra, these effects remain subleading compared to the dominant top-quark contribution.
 It is worth mentioning that the branching ratio of $h \to gg$ is not directly measured as a final-state decay mode at the LHC, the same effective coupling governs the dominant Higgs production mechanism via gluon fusion.
-Therefore, precise predictions for $\Gamma_{gg}$ provide an indirect probe of Higgs production dynamics.
+Therefore, precise predictions for $\Gamma_{\rm gg}$ provide an indirect probe of Higgs production dynamics.